-The ACC indicator displays on the instrument cluster and Head-Up Display (HUD).
-When ACC is active, the indicator will be lit green.
+The ACC indicator displays on the instrument cluster.
+When ACC is active, the indicator turns green.

-Be mindful of speed limits, surrounding traffic speeds, and weather conditions when selecting the set speed.
+Be mindful of speed limits. surrounding traffic speeds, and weather conditions when selecting the set speed.

 Resuming a Set Speed

 If the ACC is set at a desired speed and then the brakes are applied, ACC is disengaged without erasing the set speed from memory.